benschw/vault-demo/README.md

 [another turtle](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) to the stack).

 That said, for this POC we are automating it (but keeping the work separate from the normal automation to illustrate the separation).
-So thats what all the bash scripts coming up are all about.
+So that's what all the bash scripts coming up are all about.

 ### Setup